Correlates of Image Memorability in Vision Encoders: Activations, Attention Entropy, Patch Uniformity and Autoencoder Losses: Results

 \subsection{Autoencoder Reconstruction Loss}

 Table \ref{sotaautoencoder} reports the correlation between memorability and reconstruction losses obtained from \textbf{ViTMAE} models.
-The models yield very weak correlations, a result that resonates with a finding from another modality, namely, that \textit{larger} pre-trained language models cannot account for human reading signals and diverge from human-like surprisal estimations~\cite{byung}.
-This could be because these models are also trained on large amounts of data.
+The models yield very weak correlations, a result that resonates with findings in the linguistic modality: \textit{larger} pre-trained language models cannot account for human reading signals and diverge from human-like surprisal estimations~\citep{byung}.
+This could be because these models are also trained on large amounts of data, what is unique or surprising for humans is not so for such models.
 The results are slightly higher, yet still very weak, when we discard the ImageNet data, indicating that these autoencoders cannot be used as off-the-shelf proxies for memorability prediction.

 On the other hand, the losses from \textbf{our sparse autoencoders} show strong positive correlations with memorability; see Fig.~\ref{fig:autoenc}.
 CLIP generally correlates better than SigLIP2.
-At epoch 3, it reaches 0.57 in one run, outperforming previous work using autoencoders.
-As done by \cite{bagheri2025modelingvisualmemorabilityassessment} to emulate human data collection settings, we also experiment with training on the whole MemCat instead of dividing it into splits.
+At epoch 3, it reaches 0.57 in one run, outperforming previous work using autoencoders~\citep{bagheri2025modelingvisualmemorabilityassessment, qilin}.
+As done by \citet{bagheri2025modelingvisualmemorabilityassessment}, to emulate human data collection settings, we also experiment with training on the whole MemCat instead of dividing it into splits.
 We test a single-exposure setup similar to theirs (batch size 1 and learning rate 1e-4).
-Our best-correlating setup is a SigLIP2-based autoencoder, reaching \textbf{0.58} at epoch 5.\footnote{We train this model for 20 epochs, observing that better autoencoders do not necessarily capture memorability better; see Figure~\ref{20epochs} in Appendix.} Using this autoencoder, we obtain reconstruction losses for images.
+Our best-correlating setup is a SigLIP2-based autoencoder, reaching \textbf{0.58} at epoch 5, after which it drops.
+Using this autoencoder, we obtain reconstruction losses for images.
 We depict illustrative examples in Figure~\ref{fig:exampleimgs}: the most memorable image in MemCat incurs a loss of 294.954, while the least memorable one incurs 219.022.
 This is in line with findings showing that higher reconstruction loss is paired with higher memorability.

+\textbf{Generalization.} Using the \textit{aggregated} LaMem scores, we test whether our best autoencoder generalizes to images from a different dataset.
+The best CLIP-based autoencoder yields a correlation of 0.449, and the SigLIP2-based one yields 0.423 correlation, both $p<.001$.
+We then employ the 5 \textit{test} set splits of LaMem.
+The best CLIP-based autoencoder reaches 0.414 correlation, and the SigLIP2-based one reaches 0.388 correlation, both $p<.001$.
+The MemNet model proposed together with LaMem~\citep{ICCV15_Khosla_lamem}, which is a CNN finetuned to predict memorability scores, achieves 0.64 correlation.
+Our results show that our autoencoder losses can generalize and significantly correlate with the memorability scores of novel images from a larger dataset.